-Kalamazoo's Community Planning & Development Department (often referred to as CP&D) works to create a healthy, safe, and sustainable community of choice through leadership, education, partnerships, and stewardship of resources and assets.
-The department has several areas of focus including land use and planning, the investment of federal, state, and local grant funds into neighborhoods, rental housing and building inspections, historic preservation, and the enforcement of codes and ordinances.
+Kalamazoo's Community Planning & Economic Development Department (often referred to as CPED) works to create a healthy, safe, and sustainable community of choice through leadership, education, partnerships, and stewardship of resources and assets.
+The department has several areas of focus including land use and planning, the investment of federal, state, and local grant funds into neighborhoods, rental housing and building inspections, historic preservation, economic development, and the enforcement of codes and ordinances.

 Building and Trades staff are guided by the Building Code (Chapter 9 of the City's Code of Ordinances).
 They inspect buildings to ensure compliance with the code to protect public health, safety, and the general welfare of Kalamazoo as it relates to buildings, electrical, plumbing, mechanical, and fire prevention.
 Applications for building permits, information about Board of Appeals hearings, and other information is available here.

 Kalamazoo's Code Compliance Program coordinates inspections and enforcement of codes related to dangerous or dilapidated structures, structures open to casual entry, trash or garbage on private property or in the curb lawn, zoning violations, tall grass or weeds, and graffiti.
 Staff encourage property owners to remain in compliance with city ordinances or promptly address any violations.

 The Community Development Division invests federal, state and local funds in programs and services that benefit neighborhoods, business development, and low-income households to address critical needs in our community.
 This division works closely with neighborhood associations, nonprofit organizations, foundations, and others community groups to build strong and sustainable neighborhoods.